qtproject/qt-apps-qtauto-deployment-server/README.md

 HTTP API
 ========

-The appstore server exposes a HTTP API to the world.
+The deployment server exposes a HTTP API to the world.
 Arguments to the functions need to be provided using the HTTP GET syntax.
 The returned data will be JSON, PNG or text, depending on the function